What Does An Official Do In Hockey?

-In hockey there are both on-ice and off-ice officials that make sure the game runs smoothly.
-They will enforce the rules throughout the game and make the final decision on any tough calls.
+In hockey, there are both on-ice and off-ice officials that make sure the game runs smoothly.
+They will enforce the rules throughout the game and make the final decision on any penalty calls.

 The linesman and referees have different functions on the ice but do look very similar.
 Both officials wear a black helmet, a black and white striped shirt, and black pants.
 They also both have numbers on their backs for easy identification.
 However, referees will wear either an orange or red band around their arms.
 This is so that viewers and players can recognize their standing and tell them apart from linesmen.

-In pro-levels that are below the AHL, women’s NCAA hockey, and some other leagues they use a three official system.
+In pro-levels that are below the AHL, like women’s NCAA hockey and other amateur leagues, a three official system is used.
 In this, there are two linesmen and only one referee.
-The referee is supposed to cover the whole rink, but if they can’t make it to the other side in time the linesmen will take on the role of referee.
+The referee is supposed to cover the whole rink, but if they can’t make it to the other side in time, the linesmen will take on the role of referee.
 In younger school leagues, there is a two-official system where each official is a linesman and referee.

-Officials have to work their way up to officiating in the NHL but the pay is very rewarding for doing so.
-Referees usually get paid double than linesmen throughout all levels.
+Officials have to work their way up to officiating in the NHL, but the pay is very rewarding for doing so.
+Referees usually get paid twice as much as linesmen throughout all levels.
 Pay is about $30-$120 per game for youth and high school hockey.
 In college games, pay increases to be $400 per game for referees and about $200 for linesmen.
-In an NHL season, referees are paid between $165,000 to $360,000 and linesmen between $110,00 and $235,000.
+In the NHL, referees are paid between $165,000 to $360,000 per season, and linesmen between $110,00 and $235,000.